joseluisq/awesome-mysql-queries-commands/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [José Luis Quintana](http://git.io/joseluisq) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Jose Quintana](http://git.io/joseluisq) has waived all copyright and related or neighboring rights to this work.